ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 ```

-#### Make the terminating semicolon optional for module-level declarations
+#### Made the terminating semicolon optional for module-level declarations
-Previously a closing semicolon was not allowed after following module-level declarations.
+Previously, a closing semicolon was not allowed after the module-level declarations below.
-- Function-defn-body
+- `Function-defn-body`
-- Service-declaration
+- the service declaration
-- module-class-defn
+- `module-class-defn`
-- module-enum-decl
+- `module-enum-decl`
-  Now the user can optionally end these declarations with a semicolon.
+  Now, you can optionally end these declarations with a semicolon.

-### Backward incompatible changes
+### Backward-incompatible changes

 #### Disallow using the `-9223372036854775808` unary expression as an integer

-Previously `-9223372036854775808` was allowed to be assigned to an integer in Ballerina.
+Previously, `-9223372036854775808` was allowed to be assigned to an integer in Ballerina.
 It is now disallowed to comply with the language specification, thus, attempting to assign `-9223372036854775808` to an `int` will now give an error.

 ```
 int result = -9223372036854775808; // error: '9223372036854775808' is out of range for 'int'
 ```

-## Compiler API Updates
+## Compiler API updates

 ### Improvements

-#### Add few methods to the NodeParser API
+#### Added a few methods to the `NodeParser` API
-The following methods have been introduced for the NodeParser class.
+The following methods have been introduced for the `NodeParser` class.
-- Node parseObjectMember(String text)
+- `Node parseObjectMember(String text)`
-- ModulePartNode parseModulePart(String text)
+- `ModulePartNode parseModulePart(String text)`
-- IntermediateClauseNode parseIntermediateClause(String text, boolean allowActions)
+- `IntermediateClauseNode parseIntermediateClause(String text, boolean allowActions)`

-### Backward incompatible changes
+### Backward-incompatible changes

 #### Update NodeFactory methods to allow optional terminating semicolon for module-level declarations
-Following methods in NodeFactory have been updated with an extra parameter for the optional semicolon token.
+The methods below in the `NodeFactory` have been updated with an extra parameter for the optional semicolon token.
-- createServiceDeclarationNode
+- `createServiceDeclarationNode`
-- createFunctionBodyBlockNode
+- `createFunctionBodyBlockNode`
-- createEnumDeclarationNode
+- `createEnumDeclarationNode`
-- createClassDefinitionNode
+- `createClassDefinitionNode`

 To view bug fixes, see the [GitHub milestone for 2201.3.0 (Swan Lake)](https://github.com/ballerina-platform/ballerina-lang/issues?q=is%3Aissue+is%3Aclosed+label%3AType%2FBug+label%3ATeam%2FCompilerFE+milestone%3A%22Ballerina+2201.3.0%22).